rrthomas/wincoll/README.md

   example, you can place diamonds surrounded by bricks, or have safes but no key.
 + A complete level set requires a Tiled tileset and corresponding graphics.
-  You can simply copy the tileset file `WinColl.tsx` and PNG graphics from `wincoll/levels`.
+  You can simply copy the tileset file `MrMatt.tsx` and PNG graphics from `mrmatt/levels`.

-I welcome [pull requests](https://github.com/rrthomas/wincoll/pulls) for new levels.
+I welcome [pull requests](https://github.com/rrthomas/mrmatt/pulls) for new levels.

-## Improving WinColl
+## Improving MrMatt

 New levels, usability improvements and translations are welcome, as are usability improvements: for example, the ability to rebind keys would be